saeed357889/Hybrid-Image-Generator/README.md

         Images.append(imgs)
     return Images
 ```
-This code proccess the images by looking for files with those two names "Image" for low pass and "images" for highpass and then looks for JPEGS becuase of the .JPG at the end which is why the images must be JPEGS
+This code processes the images by searching for files with the names "Image" for low pass and "images" for high pass, and it then searches for JPEGS because of the.JPG at the end, therefore the images must be JPEGS.

--Once you have a file set up open the terminal CD into the path where you have your folder set up and then run the following code.
+-Once a file is configured, open the terminal, CD into the path where your folder is configured, and then run the following code.

 ```
 python Saeedfinal.py
 ```